top of page

 About This Event

-The NGO Governance Exchange Network is an exclusive forum for Board Members of Environmental NGO's across the ACIUCN membership base to share governance knowledge, network and collaborate.
+The NGO Governance Exchange Network is an exclusive forum for Board Members of Environmental NGOs to share governance knowledge, network, and collaborate.
+The aim is to support the governance of mission-aligned Australian environmental organisations through knowledge sharing, connection, and networking.

 Register to attend